laur89/docker-seafile/README.md

 # Seafile for Docker

-## This version is good 'til v7.0.x; for v7.1+, please use newer version/tag!
+### This version is good from v7.1.x; for older, please use older version/tag!

 [Seafile](http://www.seafile.com/) is a "next-generation open source cloud storage with advanced features on file syncing, privacy protection and teamwork".